Best Dolby Vision TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Dolby Vision TVs you can buy in 2021.

 Looking for a high-end Dolby Vision TV that's smaller than 55in?
 This 2019 Awards-winner is well worth considering.
-It might not feature Sony's very latest picture processing technology, but it elivers an excellent picture for its size and price (now reduced thanks to the arrival of the Sony's 2020 crop).
+It might not feature Sony's very latest picture processing technology, but it delivers an excellent picture for its size and price.

-The Android TV operating system, while still a bit behind the Samsung and LG alternatives, is steadily improving and boasts all of the apps you're likely to need.
+While still a bit behind the Samsung and LG alternatives, the Android TV operating system is steadily improving and boasts all of the apps you're likely to need.
 Sony has also added YouView to ensure all of the usual UK catch-up services are on board.
 In short, it's quite a package.

 Read the full review: Sony KD-49XG9005

 The LG B9 is a mixture of old and new(ish) technology – it combines the company's 2018 TV processor with its 2019 OLED panel.
 This makes it one of the more affordable Dolby Vision OLED models that LG offers, and a very tempting proposition indeed.

 The picture is natural, colourful and well-measured for contrast whether you’re watching in 4K or upscaling from HD.
 Whatever processor power is missing certainly won't ruin your TV experience.

 Looks-wise, this LG is typically neat.
 From the front, it’s virtually all screen with a minuscule frame and a small, central, black plastic plinth taking the weight of the set.
 Just four screws anchor the panel to the stand, but it feels sturdy enough.